NabilSNaS/DaST/README.md

 # Experiments

-1. Train the Substitute Model on CIFAR-10)
+1. Train the Target Model (VGG16 on CIFAR-10)
 ```python
 python train_vgg_cifar10.py
 ```
-This will generate vgg_vgg16_best.pth, which is required as the target model for DaST.
-Note: This script was newly developed as it was not included in the original repository.
+This generates vgg_vgg16_best.pth, which simulates the black-box target model for DaST training.
+**Note:**  This script was newly developed as it was not included in the original repository.

-To train DaST on CIFAR-10:
+Now, train the substitute model using DaST by querying the target model without real data:
 ```python
 python dast_cifar10.py
 ```